 Osamu James Nakagawa was born in New York City in 1962 and raised in Tokyo.
 He returned to the United States, moving to Houston, Texas, at the age of 15.
 He received a Bachelor of Arts from the University of St. Thomas Houston in 1986 and a Master of Fine Arts from the University of Houston in 1993.
 Currently, he is the Ruth N. Halls Distinguished Professor of Photography at Indiana University, where he directs the Center for Integrative Photographic Studies.
 He lives and works in Bloomington, Indiana.

-His work is included in numerous public collections, including the Metropolitan Museum of Art; George Eastman Museum; Tokyo Metropolitan Museum of Photography; Museum of Fine Arts, Houston; Sakima Art Museum, Okinawa; The Museum of Contemporary Photography Chicago, Nelson-Atkins Museum of Art, Indianapolis Museum of Arts, Grand Rapids Museum of Art and others.
+His photographs are in the collections of the Metropolitan Museum of Art, George Eastman House, Tokyo Metropolitan Museum of Photography, Museum of Fine Arts, Houston, Sakima Art Museum, Okinawa, The Museum of Contemporary Photography Chicago, Nelson-Atkins Museum of Art and others.